 The structure is in good condition.
-The stoplogs, flap gates, and screw gate appear to be functioning as intended.
+The stoplogs and screw gate appear to be functioning as intended.
+One flapgate appears to be missing.
+Some grating on the outlet side needs to be replaced.
 The wingwall rock armor on the inlet and outlet side of the structure and the crushed stone aggregate on the top of the structure are intact.
 (Photos: Appendix A, Photos 2 & 4)